Nadine Goellner, Executive Director

 Kate joined the Rooftop Films team as an intern in the fall of 2011 and wore many hats before becoming Operations Manager in 2014 — including event management, fundraising & membership, and social media.
 Born and raised in New Jersey, Kate studied Cinema Studies with a minor in French at NYU’s Tisch School of the Arts.
 During the summer, Kate can (occasionally) be found making your drink at the after-party.
 Or at the beach.

-Maria Rhodes, Programming and Festival Coordinator
+Maria Rhodes, Programmer and Operations Coordinator

 Kelley Rand, Communications Manager